Majestic. Awe Inspiring. Inspirational – A Magical Experience You'll Never Forget

 Gray Whales – Currently, gray whales hold the record of the longest mammal migration as they travel from coldwater feeding grounds to the warm calving lagoons in Baja, Mexico.
 Gray whales are the only bottom-feeding whale, which means there are very rare instances that they will scoop up an entire mouthful of the sea floor.
 While they feed in the shallow, calm waters – it is indeed a sight to behold.

 We at Pacific Northwest Yacht Charters, offer custom private tour experiences for couples, groups and families, with complimentary itinerary planning and personalized attention to detail.
 When on board your own private yacht, you get to spend more time with wildlife and less in transit.
 Your private and customized whale watching tour will guarantee the most authentic and personalized experience to you and your group.

 The tours are hosted by knowledgeable and personable guides, dedicated to make your excursion a great one.
 We’ll take great care of you.

-We can also provide yacht charters for other water sports activities such as scuba diving, snorkeling and swimming to help you have a more memorable time in the Pacific Northwest along with whale watching in the San Juan Islands.
+We can also provide yacht charters for other water sports activities such as scuba diving, snorkeling and swimming to help you have a more memorable time in the Pacific Northwest along with whale watching at San Juan's Yacht Charters.
 The types of yachts vary as do your interest, and so it is the goal of Pacific Northwest Yacht Charters to align you with what suits you best.
 The cost of chartering each vessel varies and is dependent on the size and how long you will be chartering our vessel.

-Contact us today to discuss your charter requirements!
+Contact us today to discuss your San Juan Yacht charter's requirements!